xesco/dnsproxy/README.md

 amber.ns.cloudflare.com.
 theo.ns.cloudflare.com.
 ```
-You can check containers log with:
+With docker, you can check the log with:
 ```bash
 docker logs -f dnsproxy
 conn ('172.17.0.1', 49834) => ('172.17.0.2', 53)